PedrosWits/CasinoRoyale.py/README.md

 on an answer provided at [stackoverflow](http://stackoverflow.com/questions/855191/how-big-can-a-python-array-get).
 Nevertheless, as stated by Keith, the usable memory required to hold in memory the size of the *L* array can easily be larger than the available memory in RAM.
 Thus, checking the size of the array against the value of MAX_LIST_SIZE, when you can trigger an overflow error with just a two value list (see Keith's example) does look in fact like a useless, pointless operation.
 Nevertheless it's there and if you don't like it you can just simply take it off.

++ You can run the tests (/casino/tests) using your favourite python testing framework or library.

 ---